 City Permits and Licenses Available Electronically

-Since physical local government offices are closed, the Department of Permits & Inspection Services (DPIS) has developed a new web-based application in conjunction with idtPlans to manage our projects for plan review.
+- The Department of Permits & Inspection Services (DPIS) developed a new web-based application in conjunction with idtPlans to manage our projects for plan review.
 You may register and send in your applications for electronic plan review here.

 Connecting Businesses to Resources

-The NY Forward Loan Fund (NYFLF), announced by Governor Andrew M. Cuomo, will begin accepting pre-applications.
+The NY Forward Loan Fund (NYFLF), announced by Governor Andrew M. Cuomo, is accepting applications.
 The $100 million fund is a new economic recovery loan program aimed at supporting New York State small businesses, nonprofits and small landlords as they reopen after the COVID-19 outbreak and NYS on PAUSE.
 New York State Homes and Community Renewal (HCR) has additional guidance here.
 If you are a small landlord, please visit this page for more information.

 Mayor Brown stays committed to serving Minority and Women-Owned Enterprises(M/WBE) in our community.
 During the ongoing pandemic, the Beverly Gray Business Exchange Center will operate virtually to assist our small businesses on Buffalo’s East Side and throughout Western New York.
 You can contact the Beverly Gray Business Exchange Center by email: email@example.com and by phone: 716-342-3620.